Sunday Mornings at Ananda

 Please join us for our weekly Sunday Services.
 Come to one or both and take the opportunity to affirm the awakening of spirit and truth within.
 All are welcome.

-Purification Service from 9–9:45am: This begins with an ancient Vedic fire ceremony, providing a time of inner purification through simple ritual.
+Purification and Fire Ceremony: 9–9:45am: This begins with an ancient Vedic fire ceremony, providing a time of inner purification through simple ritual.
 We then meditate together, during which time we have an opportunity to offer our self to God for purification, and receive a personal blessing.
 There is no child care or Sunday School during this service—older children with parents are welcome.

 Sunday classes for children are offered on the first and third Sundays of each month, from 10-11:15am.
 Classes are led by Ananda members who love serving our children and families in this way.

 The first Sunday of the month is Sunday School for children ages 4-11.

 Our curriculum includes spiritual stories, yoga postures, games, craft activities, devotional music, affirmations, prayer, and meditation, based on the teachings of Paramhansa Yogananda and Swami Kriyananda.

 The third Sunday of the month is Exploring Yoga for teens 12 and up.